garykac/woven/docs/spell-design.md

 ## FAQs

 * Attack _n_
-	* Attack all creatures in target location for _n_ damage.
+	* Attack all creatures in target location for _n_ HP damage.
 * Defend _n_
-	* When charged, absorbs all damage from attack
+	* When charged, absorbs all HP damage from attack
-	* Remove charge when it absorbs _n_ or more damage in a single attack
+	* Remove charge when it absorbs _n_ or more HP damage in a single attack
 * Move _n_ spaces
 	* Move up to _n_ spaces.
 	* Terrain costs are ignored.
 Barriers (like Rivers or magical ones) still apply